RipCodeee/DDoS-tool/README.md

 This programm is just made for fun and learning so if you use it use it at your own risks.

-## Installing DDos Tool
+## Installing DDoS Tool

-To install DDos Tool, follow these steps:
+To install DDoS tool, follow these steps:

 Windows:
 ```bash